 - Seeing halos around images

 - Trouble driving at night

 - Small bruises on your eye

 How Should I Prepare for LASIK Eye Surgery?

-If you wear rigid gas permeable contact lenses, you should not wear them for at least three weeks before your evaluation.
-Other types of contact lenses shouldn't be worn for at least three days prior to the evaluation.
-Be sure to bring your eyeglasses to the surgeon so your prescription can be reviewed.
+If you use rigid gas-permeable contact lenses, don’t wear them for at least 3 weeks before your evaluation.
+Don’t wear other types of contact lenses for at least 3 days prior to the evaluation.
+Be sure to bring your eyeglasses so the surgeon can review your prescription.

-On the day of your surgery, eat a light meal before going to the doctor and take all of your prescribed medications.
-Do not wear eye makeup or have any bulky accessories in your hair that will interfere with positioning your head under the laser.
-If you are not feeling well that morning, call the doctor's office to determine whether the procedure needs to be postponed.
+On the day of your surgery, eat a light meal before going in, and take all of your prescribed medications.
+Don’t wear eye makeup or bulky accessories in your hair that might interfere with your head position.
+If you’re not feeling well that morning, call the doctor's office to ask what you should do.

 What Happens During LASIK Eye Surgery?

 Your doctor will give you drops to numb your eyes.
 You can also ask for a mild sedative.